Swokster/drAPK/README.md

 ## Development Environment Setup

-Initial installation will be performed automaticaly
+Initial installation will be performed automatically.